 Toledo Bend Reservoir provides a significant and diverse fishery resource, sport fishery, and other recreational opportunities and is well known for its trophy largemouth bass fishery.
 Besides the largemouth bass fishery, the Reservoir includes other temperate basses including white bass, yellow bass, and striped bass.
+Since 1976, annual stockings of striped bass have been conducted.
 Spotted bass are present in small numbers.
 Other related species include white and black crappie and bluegill.
 Blue and channel catfish are also abundant in the Reservoir, with a lesser population of flathead catfish.
 Forage and prey species include gizzard shad, threadfin shad, and bluegill (Driscoll and Ashe 2006).